What is facial trauma?

 Treating facial injuries

 At Mountain State Oral & Facial Surgery, we believe in providing compassionate and personalized care to all of our patients.
 Your treatment will depend on your specific injury.
-Some of the general treatment plans for common injuries include the following:
+Some general treatment plans for common injuries include the following:

 When patients suffer from cuts or lacerations on the face or in the mouth, oral surgeons can use sutures to stitch them up.
 Oral surgeons have received extensive training and know the best suturing techniques to ensure you experience minimal scarring.
 We want you to receive the best possible cosmetic results.